jose-caballero/no_way_i_am_doing_this_manually/README.md

 ### Copy scripts to remote hosts

 * copy scripts/remove-host.sh to your account in Aquilon
-* copy scripts/mellanox-playbook.sh to your kayobe environment server, under directory ~/bin/
+* copy scripts/mellanox-playbook.sh to your kayobe environment server

 ## Execution